karpusa/ad_board_clusterpoint/README.md

-Ad board with NOSQL Clustepoint
+Ad board with NOSQL Clusterpoint

 ### Run the Application